datacarpentry/astronomy-python/_episodes/05-join.md

 ## Selecting by coordinates and proper motion

+We’re now going to replace the cone search with the GD1 selection that we built in previous lessons.
+We’ll start by making sure that our previous query works, then add in the JOIN.
 Now let's bring in the `WHERE` clause from the previous lesson, which selects sources based on parallax, BP-RP color, sky coordinates, and proper motion.